Former Civic Houston Interns Showing Cougar Pride in Austin

 Mickey Leland Congressional Internship Program

-Founded by the late U.S. Congressman George Thomas “Mickey” Leland, the Mickey Leland Congressional Internship Program provides University of Houston and Texas Southern University students the opportunity to serve as government interns in Washington, D.C.
-Each year, 6-10 students spend a semester directly involved in the political process.
-Intern activities include providing assistance in legislative research and attending committee hearings.
+Founded by the late U.S. Congressman George Thomas “Mickey” Leland, the Mickey Leland Congressional Internship Program provided University of Houston and Texas Southern University students the opportunity to serve as government interns in Washington, D.C.
+Each year, 6-10 students spent a semester directly involved in the political process.
+Intern activities included providing assistance in legislative research and attending committee hearings.

-Supported by a major grant from Houston Endowment and matching funds from private entities, the Leland internship includes weekly seminars, furnished housing, and a monthly stipend.
-The program is directed by Renee Cross.
+Supported by a major grant from Houston Endowment and matching funds from private entities, the Leland internship included weekly seminars, furnished housing, and a monthly stipend.
+The program was directed by Renee Cross.